zunoffon/chanhouse/README.md

 pip3 install virtualenv #This convenient isolation prevents conflicting packages or software from interacting with each other.
 ```
 ### Install the database software (PostgreSQL)
-- Install the databse softwares
+- For Linux - Install the database software
 ```console
 sudo apt-get install postgresql postgresql-contrib
 ```